-In the traditional client-server authentication model, the client accesses a protected resource on the server by authenticating with the server using the resource owner's credentials.
-In order to provide third-party applications access to protected resources, the resource owner shares its credentials with the third-party.
+In the traditional client-server authentication model, the client requests an access restricted resource (protected resource) on the server by authenticating with the server using the resource owner's credentials.
+In order to provide third-party applications access to restricted resources, the resource owner shares its credentials with the third-party.
 This creates several problems and limitations: